ElSavant/nalo_solutions/README.md

 Needs local_settings.py file to be in the same folder as settings.py file

-run *docker-compose build* and *docker-compose up* with superuser privileges
+run *docker-compose build* and then *docker-compose up*

+run *docker-compose run web python manage.py createsuperuser* to create new superuser to allow login

 - Mock data(MOCK_DATA.csv) is in the data subfolder which has to be uploaded via this url localhost:8000/api/contacts_upload/